Steigner/RM1_Server/README.md

 **Open-source, kopírujte a upravujte co potřebujete!**

 ## About
 RM1 is an experimental robotic platform created to automate antigen testing.
 This project was developed as part of a master's thesis.
 The aim was to create a functional and modular prototype that is easily modifiable and deployable after debugging.
 The basic idea is to create a web-based server that communicates with ROS.
 ROS was used in the work as a simulation and debugging environment, mainly for robot control.
-The thesis is divided into thour main parts:
+The thesis is divided into four main parts:

 + [<=](https://github.com/Steigner/RM1_server) RM1 - Server
 + [<=](https://github.com/Steigner/RM1_ROS) RM1 - ROS